 SUPA wishes to enhance the training of our graduate students by contributing to bringing highly regarded international visitors to Scotland.
 We do this through our Distinguished Visitor Program, to enhance the training of physics graduate students within SUPA and to enhance SUPA research.
 The scheme will fund visits to Scotland by renowned scientists from elsewhere in the world.

-Distinguished and International visitors should be highly regarded and influential internationally.
+Distinguished Visitors should be highly regarded and influential internationally.

 - The scheme seeks to both bring new ideas and concepts to SUPA research and to promote SUPA physics in the international environment.

-- The calibre of the proposed Distinguished or International visitor will be paramount in making funding decisions.
+- The calibre of the proposed Distinguished Visitor will be paramount in making funding decisions.
 However, this does not necessarily mean highly experienced researchers: applications for visits from young researchers (e.g. holders of leading international fellowships) with the potential to make a strong impact are also encouraged.

 - The case made in support should be one to three A4 pages in length.
 Please tell us about the prospective speaker’s experience by including a short biography (2 A4 pages max) listing no more than five recent prestigious publications.

-- The committee is particularly interested in funding collaborations that could lead to future high impact research programmes.
+- The committee will look favourably upon applications that could lead to future high impact collaborative research programmes.

 - Funds will not normally be granted for visits that could reasonably be expected to be covered by departmental budgets such as seminars or viva examinations.

 - Strong commitment from host department(s) is required, demonstrated both by financial and in kind support (eg admin support).